jrdegreeff/fritter-backend/README.md

 - `400` if `username` is not given
 - `404` if username is not the username of a followed user

-#### `GET /api/feeds?name=NAME` - Get feed by name
+#### `GET /api/feeds/:name` - Get feed by name

 **Returns**

+- A success message
+- An array of sources of the feed, sorted in ascending order by username
-- An array of freets from the specified feed, sorted in descending order by date modified
+- An array of freets from the feed, sorted in descending order by date modified

 **Throws**